Zhanghao1999math/homepage/README.md

 ## Notes
 - [Hodge theory and Serre duality](https://github.com/Zhanghao1999math/homepage/files/9002714/Notes.on.Hodge.theory.pdf)
 > This note mainly covers Hodge theory on real or complex manifolds.
-With Hodge theory, we can interpret de Rham cohomology and Dolbeault cohomology as some kind of 'harmonic forms', which in particular gives the well-known Serre duality.<br>
+With Hodge theory, we can interpret de Rham cohomology and Dolbeault cohomology as some kind of 'harmonic forms', which in particular gives the well-known Poincare and Serre duality.<br>
 - Hirzebruch-Riemann-Roch theorem and Kodaira vanishing theorem (in preparation)

 ## Seminars